bi-labor/es-mssql/docs/index.md

 !!! danger "IMPORTANT"
     You are **required** to follow these guidelines.
 Exercises not submitted in the expected format are not graded.

-    Workflow errors, i.e., not following the guidelines (e.g., not assigning the right person, or not assigning at all) are penalized.
+    Workflow errors, i.e., not following the guidelines (e.g., not assigning the right person or not assigning at all), are penalized.

 ## Screenshots

 The exercises will ask for a few screenshots.
 The exercises describe the expected content of these screenshots.
 You can create a screenshot of the entire desktop or the specified application.

 !!! tip ""
     You should upload the screenshots to the git repository as part of your solution.
-The repository is private, hence only you and the instructors have access to it.
+The repository is private; hence only you and the instructors have access to it.

 ## Automatic evaluation